andresebr/kumodd/README.md

     kumodd.py -d doc

-By defalt, native Google Apps files, including documents, spreadsheets and presentations, are downloaded in PDF format.
+By def alt, native Google Apps files, including documents, spreadsheets and presentations, are downloaded in PDF format.
 To instead download them in LibreOffice format, use the '--nopdf' option.

-Every revision of each file is downloaded unless --norevisions is specified, in which case only the most recent revision is downloaded.
+By default, every revision is downloaded unless --norevisions is specified, in which case only the current file (most recent revision) is downloaded.
+Previous revisions are saved as filename_(last modification date).

 Both the list (-l) and download (-d) options create a CSV file equivalent to the table above.